ccswbs/UoGd7-Training/features/howto-courseoutlines.md

 ## Filtering by category

 1. On a course outline listing page, click `Customize this page`.
-2. Select the cog icon (settings) for "View: C01 - Listing page for Mulitple Course Outlines"
+2. Select the cog icon (settings) for "View: C01 - Listing page for Mulitple Course Outlines."
 3. In the "Category" field, enter the term ID of a term in the Course outline category vocabulary.